sea lions in Astoria

 all-around great day

-Oregon, beautiful, pictures 5 Comments »
+beautiful, Oregon, pictures 5 Comments »

 Every once in a while, there are days that are really great, and yesterday was certainly one of them.